 Emily Ristow

-Emily Ristow is the Director of Local News Transformation at the American Press Institute, where she manages the Major Market Table Stakes program and coordinates efforts across the various Table Stakes programs.
+Emily Ristow is the Director of Journalism Strategy at the American Press Institute, where she manages the Major Market Table Stakes program and coordinates efforts across the various Table Stakes programs.
 Table Stakes is an innovative yearlong program that helps news leaders transform their organizations' journalism and business through intensive change management training.

 Before coming to API, Emily was the Loyalty and Engagement News Director for the Milwaukee Journal Sentinel, her hometown newspaper.
 She helped develop and oversee the Journal Sentinel's strategy to grow its loyal audience and to increase its number of digital subscribers.